-This comprehensive CE course is the foundational course of Attention Deficit/Hyperactivity Disorder.
+This comprehensive Continuing Education course is the foundational course of Attention Deficit/Hyperactivity Disorder.
 This course provides a very comprehensive overview of attention deficit disorder, as related to children, couples and families.
 Students will study many facets of the disorder, including therapeutic outcomes and medication management.
 Participants will study and learn the different subtypes of attention deficit as well as the steps toward diagnosing.
-Students will read vivid stories of the experiences of people with attention deficit and learn practical tips on the management of attention deficit within families, couples, and children.
+Students will read vivid stories of the experiences of people with attention deficit and hyperactivity disorders and learn practical tips on the management of attention deficit and hyperactivity within families, couples, and children.
 Course Code: AD 500.
 Contact hours of education = 40.

 The American Institute of Health Care Professionals Inc: is an Approved Provider for Continuing Education by the South Carolina Professional Counselors, Marriage & Family Therapists and Psycho-Educational Specialists licensing board, Provider # 4637.
 Access information